michaelrhodes/scuttler/readme.md

 # scuttler
 scuttler is a module that helps you write distributed network applications that automatically connect their users.
-It’s designed to be cross-platform, although I’ve only been able to test it on OS X so far.
+It’s designed to be cross-platform, although I’ve only been able to test it on OS X and Linux so far.

 ## Install
 ```